Weighing equipment that is used for legal and trading purposes is required to be accurate and appropriate for its purpose

 The approved body sticker indicates which organisation examined and approved the equipment as being in accordance with all manufacturing and accuracy requirements.

-The requalification sticker indicates that the equipment has been repaired or adjusted since it was manufactured to maintain manufacturing and accuracy requirements.
+The requalification sticker indicates that the equipment has been repaired or adjusted since it was manufactured, to maintain manufacturing and accuracy requirements.
 The examples below are those used by, respectively, inspectors, approved verifiers and approved manufacturers.

-UKCA, UKNI AND CE MARKING
+UKCA, CE AND UKNI MARKING

 For the GB market, products assessed against UK rules by a UK approved body need UKCA marking followed by the M symbol.
-However, there are transitional arrangements in place, which mean that CE marking can be applied to any products placed on the GB market until 31 December 2024.
-This includes products that have had any necessary third-party assessment carried out by an EU notified body.

 Guidance on the UKCA mark can be found on the GOV.UK website.

 The CE mark, which indicates that the equipment has been manufactured in accordance with all relevant EU legislation (low voltage electromagnetic compatibility, restriction on hazardous substances, etc) and the year of manufacture.
-On older equipment the CE mark will have the year of manufacture attached, whereas on newer equipment it is attached to the M symbol.
+On older equipment, the CE mark will have the year of manufacture attached, whereas on newer equipment it is attached to the M symbol.